 Now may also be a good time to update your organization’s remote work policies.
 Be sure to gather team insights on:

 - Business Processes

 Do a Company Culture Check-In

-The biggest fear that organization leaders have when teams transition to remote work is that company culture will suffer.
+The biggest fear that organization leaders have when teams transition to remote work/working from home is that company culture will suffer.
 How is your company culture holding up?

 According to the Harvard Business Review, there are 3 kinds of distance in remote collaboration: physical (place and time), operational (team size, bandwidth, and skill levels), and affinity (values, trust, and interdependency).
 The key to maintaining company culture is reducing the affinity distance.

 - Get face-to-face: Rather than email, text message, or voice calls, use video calls as much as possible.
 This will help you and your team build upon and maintain existing rapport.